lyxharon/lyxharon/README.md

 /_/  |_|\__,_/    /_/  |_|/____/ \__//_/    \__,_/ ✨

 ```
-This account is only used for code storage.
+Currently this account is only used to store codes.

 If you would like to view my repositories, please contact lixinru142857@gmail.com

+- student
+- python user
+- c user, but almost forgot everything
+- c++ beginner
+- linux beginner

 <!--
 **lyxharon/lyxharon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.